cleavr/cleaverdocs/content/documentation/github-actions.md

 </base-alert>

 ## Disabling GitHub Actions
-You can disable the integration at any time from the Web Apps Settings page.
-If you disable, this will remove the secret key; however, the workflow files will remai
+You can disable the integration at any time from the GitHub Actions tab.
+If you disable, this will remove the secret key; however, the workflow files will remain.